chrisjwaddell/Stooge-CSS/CONTRIBUTIONS.md

 ### Code suggestions
 Feel free to propose changes to this document in a pull request.
+Use the *develop* branch.

 ### Design
 Any design contributions or suggestons you have, we'd love to see them.
 You can upload documents in a pull request.
+Use the *develop* branch.

 ### Content
 We would love to hear from you if you have documentation suggestions such as text or documentation layout, even this CONTRIBUTIONS.md file.
-You can upload documents in a pull request or the [Issues tab](https://github.com/chrisjwaddell/Stooge-CSS/issues) for shorter messages.
+You can upload documents in a pull request (use the *develop* branch.)or the [Issues tab](https://github.com/chrisjwaddell/Stooge-CSS/issues) for shorter messages.

 ### General feedback